Reaching precise proton affinities in non-Born-Oppenheimer calculations: Theory

 Established experience with nuclear spin-spin-coupling\cite{Helgaker1998_TCA_175} and x-ray calculations\cite{Besley2009_JCP_124308} demonstrate that basis sets should not be contracted when studying properties that are sensitive to the near-core region.
 Now, as non-BO calculations do not feature point nuclei, we check whether uncontracting the electronic basis set on the quantum protons (as in references \citenum{Nakai2003_JCP_1119}, \citenum{Nakai2005_JCP_164101}, and \citenum{Moncada2025_JCP_24110}) will also result in better basis set convergence in non-BO calculations.

-For clarity, we also note here that the delocalization of the proton in non-BO calculations is unrelated to the physically known finite size of the proton, exhibiting a radius smaller than 1 fm.\cite{Carlson2015_PPNP_59, Hammer2020_SB_257} The size of the proton itself is much smaller than the delocalization of the proton's wave function observed in typical systems.
+For clarity, we also note here that the delocalization of the proton in non-BO calculations is unrelated to the physically known finite size of the proton, exhibiting a radius smaller than 1 fm.\cite{Carlson2015_PPNP_59, Hammer2020_SB_257} The size of the proton itself is much smaller than the delocalization of the proton's wave function observed in typical systems, as we will demonstrate in \cref{sec:Results}.
 The best analogy here is to electrons, which {\em are} thought to be point particles, but which still feature a delocalized probability density in systems.

 Uncontracting the electronic basis set eliminates its contraction error and allows more freedom in the electrons' behavior close to the center of the nuclear distribution, greatly enhancing the electronic basis set convergence of the non-BO calculation.
 In contrast, conventional electronic basis sets exhibit significant contraction errors in non-BO calculations, as is revealed by the comparison between the errors obtained with contracted and uncontracted electronic basis sets on the quantum protons.